semgrep/semgrep-docs/docs/semgrep-ci.md

 The `--config` flag lets you choose what rules and patterns Semgrep should scan for.
-You can set specify rules in one of the following ways:
+You can include any number of `--config`s and specify rules in any of the following ways:

 - **ruleset ID**: `config: p/r2c`
   referring to a ruleset found on [semgrep.dev's rulesets page](https://semgrep.dev/explore)